Editorial Illustrations

 “Notes On A Hook” – illustration for a poem exploring the way different influences and experiences combine in music, art, and life.

-“Notes On A Hook” – illustration for a poem.
+Illustration for a poem.
 In the creative process, influences and experiences mingle and dance.
-The product is music, literature, art, and…well, life.
+The product is music, literature, art, and…life.

-“Thoughts While Watching The Tide” – illustration for a poem.
-Ocean waves imbue the commonest of objects with a temporary luster.
+Illustration for a poem.
+Ocean waves imbue everything, even the most mundane objects, with a temporary luster.

 “Sweetness” – illustration for a short prose meditation on indulgence, breaks and rest, and their impact on quality of life.